sticknycu/crack-bucharest-interviews/README.md

 16. La ce se foloseste Vault?
 17. De la ce vine ACID?
 18. De ce ai nevoie ca un http sa fie securizat?
+19. 'what is DOS and DDOS?'
+20. 'tell me about Log4j vulnerability, what happened?'
+21. 'what's the difference between a docker image and docker container?'

 ### Microservices , Distributed Apps?
 1. 'what are the properties of a microservice?' -> Reliable, Scalable, and Maintainable. -> dupa business logic si baza de date independenta
 2. 'what are the pitfalls of using microservices?'
+3. 'tell me about quality attributes'
+4. 'what are the benefits of using microservice architecture?'
+5. 'microservice vs serverless'

 ### Agile & SCRUM
 1. 'do you work SCRUM? how does is work for your team?'